supseven-at/inline-page-module/Readme.md

 ### With a backend layout

-The second parameter can a be the name of PageTS-defined backend layout.
+The second parameter can a be the name of a backend layout.
 The page module will then use this backend layout.
-This is useful if the backend layout should have a different column name or if the `colPos` value of the tt_content records differents from the inherited layout.
+This is useful if the backend layout should have a different column name or if the `colPos` value of the tt_content records differs from the inherited layout.

 eg. with a PageTS like this